|Devil's Slide Trail with Thousands of Nesting Seabirds

 Three pelicans flying through this area.

-High atop the coastal peak at Devil's Slide is crumbling remains of a bunker that looks as though it is about to
+High atop the coastal peak at Devil's Slide is crumbling remains of Devil's Slide Bunker that looks as though it

 However, with the advent of more modern missile defenses and Radar technologies, this watch station bunker